Farmers like Anthony and Juan Gabriel are celebrated examples of ordinary folk who believe you can do anything you set your mind to.

 Stopping erosion, the farm side

-The first thing on the agenda was to stop tilling and instead experiment with different kinds of grass cover crops (e.g. barley, oat and wheat).
+The first thing on the agenda was to stop tilling and instead experiment with different kinds of grass-cover crops (e.g. barley, oat, and wheat).
 This proved to be the right approach and after just 1 year you could observe small improvements in soil health.
 They also tried lolium perenne (ray grass), but this was a big mistake as they couldn’t control it.

 Animals & olives

 Animal integration is still in the experimentation phase at La Biodiversa, but the first results are promising.
-At La Biodiversa, animals have access to the orchard for a brief period with 3 months of rest in between.
+At La Biodiversa, animals have access to the orchard for a brief period, with 3 months of rest in between.

-The benefits of integrating animals are plenty, including reduced workload, improved soil health and reduced dependence on external inputs like fertilisers.
+The benefits of integrating animals are plenty, including reduced workload, improved soil health, and reduced dependence on external inputs like fertilizers.
 But the implementation is tricky.
-They have experimented with Breton Dwarf sheep, as the name suggests this is a small breed of sheep with the benefit of not being able to reach the leaves.
+They have experimented with Breton Dwarf sheep, as the name suggests, this is a small breed of sheep with the benefit of not being able to reach the leaves.
 As well as the beautiful white with black spotted Andalusian mull, because they only eat the grass.
 Fencing turned out to be a real headache because of the high costs.
 A cheaper alternative is the use of electric collars which react to the preset borders of your plot.
 A subtle electricity shock will prevent your animals from wandering off.
 Especially convenient if your plot is located next to the road, as is the case for La Biodiversa.

 The fruits of regeneration kicked in

 With only 3 hectares, La Biodiversa is an unusually small professional farm.
 They are located on the shady side of a hill in Arjona, giving them no more than 4 hours of direct sunlight per day.
 The biggest advantage of having a semi-shaded olive orchard is less evaporation of precious moisture.
 For those unfamiliar with the blazing hot summers of Andalusia, it can get brutal.
-Less evaporation allowed the brothers to realise record yields without irrigation.
+Less evaporation allowed the brothers to realize record yields without irrigation.
 On average the yield is around 15.000 kg per year.
 Which is substantial if you look at the country’s average of 3500 kg per hectare.

 2021 = 14.500 kg